heodol/NewyorkCoin/README.md

 ## What is NewYorkCoin?
 NewYorkCoin is a cryptocurrency like Bitcoin, although it does not use SHA256 as its proof of work (POW).
-Taking development cues from Dogecoin and Litecoin, NewYorkCoin is build to be cryptocurrency solution for inexpensive global value transmission
+Taking development cues from Dogecoin and Litecoin, NewYorkCoin is built to be cryptocurrency solution for inexpensive global value transmission

 http://nycoin.community/